IngeniousCoderArchives/Discord-Modmail/README.md

 - Config Var “From Heroku” to divert all data storage to channel based. (to support flexibility)

+--> Storage will be stored in channel topics.
+SPAMSPAMSPAM

 - View whole blacklist

 - Custom Start/Close Thread messages